sessionboy/apollo/docs/source/platform/schema-validation.md

 <h3 id="check-schema-on-ci">Run validation on each commit</h3>

-After adding `apollo service:check` in a continuous integration workflow (e.g. CircleCI, etc.), schema validation is performed automatically and potential problems are displayed directly on a pull-request's status checks, providing actionable feedback to developers.
+After adding `apollo service:check` in a continuous integration workflow (e.g. CircleCI, etc.), schema validation is performed automatically and potential problems are displayed directly on a pull request's status checks, providing actionable feedback to developers.

 To setup validation, run the `apollo service:check` command targeting a GraphQL server with introspection enabled.
 An example of is shown below with a CircleCI config:

-> Note: with a GitHub status check, ignoring the `apollo`'s error code by appending `|| echo 'validation failed'` allows continuous integration to continue without failing early
+> Note: with a GitHub status check, to allow continuous integration to complete without failing early, ignore the exit code of the `apollo service:check` command.
+The exit code can be ignored by appending `|| echo 'validation failed'` to the command call.

 ```yaml
 version: 2